Kinglet Persimmons

 Applications

 Kinglet persimmons are best suited for raw, cooked, and dried applications.
-When fresh, the fruit can be consumed straight out-of-hand, or it can be tossed into salads and fruit bowls.
-Kinglet persimmons can also be baked into bread, tarts, and cakes, roasted with meats such as poultry or beef, cooked into puddings, jams, and jellies, incorporated into casseroles, or used to flavor wine and cider.
-In addition to raw and cooked applications, Kinglet persimmons are popularly dried in central Asia and are consumed as a sweet, sticky, snack during the winter season.
-Kinglet persimmons pair well with pomegranate seeds, pears, nuts such as walnuts and almonds, vanilla, cinnamon, and citrus.
-The fruits will keep for a couple of weeks when stored in the refrigerator.
+When fresh, these fruits can be consumed straight out of hand, tossed into salads and fruit bowls, or placed onto charcuterie boards with cheeses and dried fruits.
+This variety can also be baked into breads, tarts, and cakes, roasted with meats such as poultry or beef, or preserved in puddings, jams, and jellies.
+They may be selected as a flavoring for wine and cider.
+Kinglet persimmons are popularly dried in Central Asia and are consumed as a sweet, sticky snack during the winter.
+They pair well with mixed greens, spinach, kale, goat cheese, parmesan, cilantro, cranberries, pomegranate seeds, pears, walnuts, almonds, pecans, oatmeal, and flavors like vanilla, cinnamon, and citrus.
+The fruits will keep for 2 to 3 days at room temperature or for a couple of weeks when stored in the refrigerator.

 Ethnic/Cultural Info

 In southeastern Armenia, persimmons are a significant source of income for rural families, and the fruit is viewed as one of the integral components of traditional dishes, typically dried in the fall for use over the holiday season.
-Through small farms, persimmons such as the Kinglet are customarily peeled and hung on long strings with hooks creating rows and rows of vibrant orange and red, vertical garlands.
-The brightly colored display is a symbol of the sweet treats to come, and the peeled fruits are left to sway in the fresh air and dry for at least one month.
-Once dried, the persimmons develop a sticky, sweet, and chewy flesh, similar in consistency to a date, and are sold in local markets for use as a snack, dessert, and appetizer.
-Dried persimmons are traditionally consumed over New Year’s in Armenia as a sweet element to a multi-course, savory meal.
+On small farms, persimmons such as the Kinglet variety are customarily peeled and hung on long strings with hooks to create rows of vibrant orange and red vertical garlands.
+These brightly colored peeled fruits are left to sway in the fresh air and dry for at least one month.
+Once dried, the persimmons develop a sticky, sweet, and chewy flesh, similar in consistency to dates, and are sold in local markets as a snack, dessert, or appetizer.
+Dried persimmons are traditionally consumed over New Year’s in Armenia as a sweet element to add to a multi-course meal.
 When presented, the dried persimmons are delicately stacked with other dried fruits and nuts in a small tower on decorative plates and are eaten throughout the meal.

 Geography/History